Sam-Oliveira/Sam-Oliveira.github.io/content/_index.md

           date_start: '2022-10-10'
           date_end: '2023-09-15'
           description: |2-
           Undergraduate Thesis on creating a computationally efficient algorithm to predict eczema severity.
-Worked on it as part of my Thesis (October 2023 - June 2023) as well as an intern Research Assistant (June 2023 - September 2023).
-Work done as part of the:
-          - Implemented a framework using Sequential Monte Carlo methods to predict symptom severity in eczema patients.
-          - The framework is capable of outputting predictions for each patient in under a second.
+Worked on it as part o:
           - Taught a 2-hour tutorial on SMC methods for the entire lab group.
           - Currently writing it as a paper “EczemaPF: a computationally efficient algorithm for predicting the evolution of eczema severity” (to be published in Q3 2024).
         - title: Software Engineering Intern